 - The finished sculpture is 20 in (51 cm) from top to bottom, 27 in (69 cm) from side to side, and 14 in (36 cm) from the wall to the furthest point of his antlers.

 How long does it take to build Leonard?

-- It depends on your skill level, but I estimate it will take between 6 and 8 hours to complete him (especially if you want her to look as nice as the pictures!).
+- It depends on your skill level, but I estimate it will take between 6 and 8 hours to complete him (especially if you want him to look as nice as the pictures!).

 How hard is it to build him?